Places To Visit

 The guys at Exmoor Adventures are totally committed to making sure you have the best adventure experience on Exmoor!
 We have had great fun mountain biking, canoeing and coasteering as a family and joining other groups so if you are travelling with the family, or just fancy something different then please, give Dan a ring!

-Saun and his farmers combine to give you a totally unique experience of the Exmoor working countryside.
-Do check out the website or phone him to see what he is planning for the time that you are here, or give him some warning and he may be able to set something up just for your group.
+A tour with the Eveleigh family will give you a totally unique experience of the Exmoor working countryside.
+Do check out the website or phone them to see what they are planning for the time that you are here.
+You may be able to tour the farm on a tractor and trailer, buy their local produce, and chat to Victoria Eveleigh, the author of several childrens books starring our local exmoor ponies.

 Something a bit different!
 The West Somerset Railway http://www.west-somerset-railway.co.uk runs from Bishops Lydeard near Taunton to Minehead with stops at Dunster, Blue Anchor, Washford , Watchet ,Williton Stogumber and Crowcombe.
 They run regular dining specials, driver experience courses and family days out so it is worth looking on the website to see what is happening during your stay.